adammpkins/git-to-text/README.md

 ## Features

-- Converts an entire Git repository into a single text file
+- Converts an entire Git repository into a single text file with clear file boundaries.
-- Respects `.gptignore` file for excluding specific files or patterns
+- Uses a detailed default ignore list to automatically skip build artifacts, caches, and dependency folders from nearly every ecosystem.
+- Supports custom ignore patterns via a `.gptignore` file placed in the repository root.
+- If a `.gptignore` pattern ends with a slash, it automatically appends `**` to match all files within that directory.
+- Offers a `--unignore` flag so you can override default ignores and include specific directories if needed.
+- Accepts a local repository path **or** a GitHub URL; if a URL is provided, the tool clones the repository (using a shallow clone) into a temporary directory and cleans it up afterward.
-- Supports custom preambles to provide context for the output
+- Supports custom preamble files for contextual output.
-- Cross-platform compatibility (Windows, macOS, Linux)
+- Ensures deterministic file ordering and skips binary files using a simple heuristic.

 ## Installation